kishizuka4989/ansible_training_a10_thuner_adc/example_playbook/README.md

-This directory contains example playbooks and inventory file for configuring Thunder ADC with Ansible.
+This directory contains example playbooks and inventory file (hosts) for configuring Thunder ADC with Ansible.